Reporting Crimes & Emergencies

-Witnesses and victims of a campus crime or emergency, or who are suspicious of people or situations on campus are encouraged to contact Hartwick College Campus Safety immediately.
+Witnesses and victims of a campus crime or emergency, or those who are suspicious of people or situations on campus, are encouraged to contact Hartwick College Campus Safety immediately.

 To make a report or file a complaint, dial 607-431-4111, or from a campus phone, dial 4111.

 Dialing 911 on a cell phone will connect the caller to the Otsego County 911 Center.

 Campus Safety Response

 If a crime, violation of College policy, or emergency is reported, Hartwick College Campus Safety will respond immediately and follow these procedures:

 - A Campus Safety officer will be dispatched to the scene to assess the situation and attend to the needs of any victims.
 Should the situation warrant it or the victim request it, outside agencies such as the police, ambulance, or rape crisis team will be contacted.

 - At the scene the Campus Safety officer(s) is responsible for maintaining order, taking statements from victims and witnesses, preserving evidence, and contacting College officials and counseling services if needed.

 - The responding Campus Safety officer(s) also will file a written report of the incident with the Director of Campus Safety who, in turn, will share this report with the Assistant Vice President for Student Experience.

 - All serious crimes, e.g. burglaries, robberies, arson, and sexual assault, will be investigated by the Oneonta Police Department or New York State Police.